lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 **Results**

->The dimensionality of the 25 items from the Gendered Racial Microagressions Scale for Black Women was analyzed using principal components analysis.
-Data screening were conducted to determine the suitability of the data for this analyses.
+>The dimensionality of the 25 items from the Gendered Racial Microaggressions Scale for Black Women was analyzed using principal components analysis.
+Data screening were conducted to determine the suitability of the data for principal components analyses.
 The Kaiser-Meyer-Olkin measure of sampling adequacy (KMO; Kaiser, 1970) represents the ratio of the squared correlation between variables to the squared partial correlation between variables.
-KMO ranges from 0.00 to 1.00; values closer to 1.00 indicate that the patterns of correlations are relatively compact and that component analysis should yield distinct and reliable components (Field, 2012).
+KMO ranges from 0.00 to 1.00; values closer to 1.00 indicate that the patterns of correlations are relatively compact, and that component analysis should yield distinct and reliable components (Field, 2012).
 In our dataset, the KMO value was .85, indicating acceptable sampling adequacy.
 The Barlett’s Test of Sphericity examines whether the population correlation matrix resembles an identity matrix (Field, 2012).
 When the *p* value for the Bartlett’s test is < .05, we are fairly certain we have clusters of correlated variables.
 In our dataset, $\chi^{2}(300)=1217.508, p < .001$, indicating the correlations between items are sufficiently large enough for principal components analysis.
 The determinant of the correlation matrix alerts us to any issues of multicollinearity or singularity and should be larger than 0.00001.
 Our determinant was 0.0075, supporting the suitability of our data for analysis.

 >Four criteria were used to determine the number of components to extract: a priori theory, the scree test, the eigenvalue-greater-than-one criteria, and the interpretability of the solution.
 Kaiser's eigenvalue-greater-than-one criteria suggested seven components, and, in combination explained 39% of the variance.
 The inflexion in the scree plot suggested retaining between one and four components.
 Considering the a priori theory obtained from the original psychometric article [@lewis_construction_2015], four components were extracted.
 We investigated each with orthogonal (varimax) and oblique (oblimin) procedures.
 Given the low-to-moderate correlations (ranging from 0.09 to 0.35) and the clear component loadings, we determined that an oblique solution was most appropriate.